NathanHouwaart/r2d2-build-test/README.md

 *   The install script provided at this [repo](link) NOT YET IMPLEMENTED
 *   Manual installation

+**NOTE:** Due to a limitation in GNU make, you are not allowed to have spaces in your directories!!!!

 ## Manual installation:
 For manual installation, first pull the repository with the following command (this may take some time):